 Compare the best mobile phone deals and find cheap mobile phones with Befuddled.co.uk.
 By using our mobile phone comparison tool to find the cheapest mobile phones on offer you can quickly determine which of the mobile phone contracts and handsets are best suited to your needs and pocket.
 This will enable you to compare mobile phones from a wide range of suppliers at a glance.
 Our site is updated on a daily basis so you can enjoy the peace of mind that our mobile phone deals are always up to date.
 You’re sure to find the best mobile phone deals using our comparison tool, from the latest iphone deals and samsung galaxy deals, some even include free gifts.

-Befuddled can help you compare mobile phone deals from a wide selection of UK retailers and networks, allowing you to find and compare mobile phones online.
+Befuddled can help you compare mobile phones and tariffs from a wide selection of UK retailers and networks, allowing you to find and compare the best mobile phone deals online.
 Most of us have come to rely on our mobile phones these days, they are no longer a luxury as they once were but more of a necessity for many people.
 The mobile phones market has ballooned over the years so there are now some of the best mobile phone deals available from a wide range of network providers and resellers.
 Competition in the mobile phones market is huge, therefore there are always some of the best mobile phone deals on the market to suit all needs and pockets.
 Whether you want a basic mobile phone to use in emergencies or whether you are a tech savvy gadget user looking for a phone with a wide range of features.

 With so many cheap mobile phones available these days finding a wide range of mobile phones that will suit your needs and your pocket should not prove to be a big problem.
 When you are looking to compare mobile phones you need to have an idea of what you are looking for in terms of the handset.
 For example, you could opt for the most basic handsets if you are not really looking to use your phone for anything other than texting and calling, and you can get some great deals on basic handset models.